Sabrina-Moore/Showcase-Repo/README.md

 - make pr -> commit pr.
 Ensure you are on our project branch as main, and push from your dev branch
 - git swtich main
 - git pull origin main

-(IF YOU ARE NOT THE ONE WHO COMMITED THE CHANGE)
+- git swtich dev branch name (IF YOU ARE NOT THE ONE WHO COMMITED THE CHANGE)
-- git swtich dev branch name
-- git merge main
+- git merge main (IF YOU ARE NOT THE ONE WHO COMMITED THE CHANGE)

 ## Fin!